ganesansays/Docs/mvc/views/tag-helpers/authoring.rst

 5. Add the following markup to the *About.cshtml* view.
 The highlighted markup displays the web site information.

 .. literalinclude::  authoring/sample/AuthoringTagHelpers/src/AuthoringTagHelpers/Views/Home/About.cshtml
-   :language: aspx-cs
+   :language: html
    :emphasize-lines: 1,12-20
    :lines: 1-20

 **Note:** In the Razor markup shown below:

 .. literalinclude::  authoring/sample/AuthoringTagHelpers/src/AuthoringTagHelpers/Views/Home/About.cshtml
-   :language: aspx-cs
+   :language: html
-   :lines: 14-20
+   :lines: 13-17

 Razor knows the ``info`` attribute is a class, not a string, and you want to write C# code.
 Any non-string tag helper attribute should be written without the ``@`` character.